Key policy features to look out for in STA Travel insurance

 Pre-existing medical conditions:

 Travel insurance policies are designed to cover accidents and unforeseen circumstances while you travel.
 This means that they don’t generally cover pre-existing medical conditions, except as laid out in your PDS.
-STA Travel insurance covers at least 36 pre-existing medical conditions without extra premium, and if your condition doesn’t appear on this list then you can apply to have it covered for an extra premium.
+STA Travel insurance covers at least 36 pre-existing medical conditions without an extra premium, and if your condition doesn’t appear on this list then you can apply to have it covered for an extra premium.

 Fine print: If you’ve been hospitalised for your condition within the last 24 months, it won’t be covered under your STA Travel insurance policy, even if it appears on the list of automatically covered medical conditions.
 If your condition is undiagnosed, awaiting a diagnosis or currently being diagnosed when you take out your policy, it can’t be covered either.

 Travelling while pregnant:

-Single, uncomplicated pregnancies up to the 26th week are included in STA Travel insurance policies as a pre-existing medical condition and covered for no extra charge.
-Like other pre-existing conditions, you can apply to be covered for pregnancies that don’t fit this description, but whether or not you can be covered is left to STA Travel’s discretion.
+Single, uncomplicated pregnancies up to the 26th week are included in STA Travel insurance policies as a pre-existing medical condition for no extra charge.
+Like other pre-existing conditions, you can apply to be covered for pregnancies that don’t fit this description, but whether or not you will be covered is up to STA Travel.

 Fine print: Regular antenatal care, childbirth and care for a newborn child are not included in your STA Travel insurance policy.
 Not sure if you’re covered?
 Mozo’s travel insurance guide for pregnancy has lots more helpful information on travelling while pregnant.